 My quest, restoring a Volvo 1800S.
 Why a Volvo, why a 1800S and why restoring it?
-Well, for starters, Roger Moore has one!
-How cool is that, owning a car Roger Moore drove as The Saint!
+Well, for starters, Roger Moore has one which he drove as the Saint.
 Second, it’s a beautiful, but still a very modest car.
 And that is what I like most about this car.

 I always liked Volvo’s because of their simplicity, real no nonsense cars.
 I got infected with the Volvo virus many years ago.
-My father owned a garage and was a mechanic himself.
+My father owned a car shop and was a mechanic himself.
 He always had Volvo’s.
 The first time I drove in car it was in a yellow 145 and I was 10.
-So, thats why..
+So, thats why.

 Me and my brother ‘working’ on a Volvo 240

-I also drive a ’97 Volvo 940 station and I guess this is the ultimate no nonsense and car there is.
-It never breaks down, everything always works and it gets the job done.
+I also drive a ’97 Volvo 940 station and I guess this is the ultimate no nonsense car there is.
+It never breaks down and everything always works.
 Before the 940 I had a 244 Turbo.
-A real fun car to drive.
-You’d pushed the pedal and than you’d have to wait a while for the power to kick in due to the massieve turbo lag.
+You’d push the pedal and than you’d have to wait a while for the power to kick in due to the massive turbo lag.

 Fot the price I bought the car, it would not be perfect.
-The most important thing is it has some very small beginning spots of rust and the paint was in a medium to bad condition (probably due to a very bad paint job back in the states).
+The most important thing is it has some small beginning spots of rust and the paint was in a medium to bad condition (probably due to a very bad paint job back in the states).
 Not a real problem, but a threat for the future.
 If nothing would be done, these spots would grow to be very costly repairs.
 So, that was the major reason to start a restoration.
-My intention is to strip the car completely, get it sand blasted, painted in primer, repair the bad spots and get it painted again (probably in Volvo red).
-I always dreamt of restoring such a car, it’s something I have to do in my life.
-Some people have to save the world, but I am a maybe a bit more simple person.
-Marrying my girlfriend and have kids one day, be good to family, friends and strangers, be happy and restore this car will do to enjoy life ;).
-I really like cars and I like working on them, so this makes the job a bit easier.
-I do not have any experience in welding, sand blasting and painting, so for this work I have to rely on 3rd parties.
+My intention is to strip the car completely, get it sand blasted, painted in primer, repair the bad spots and get it painted again (probably in Volvo #46 red).

 How 1800’s where build:

 So now I am in this quest of restoring my dream car, making the car exactly as I think fit, keeping it original as much as possible.
-And, as a grande finale, when it is ready the car will be used for our wedding!
+And when it is ready the car will be used for our wedding!